 5. Lastly, I created text fields and added placeholders to a field ( e.g <input type ="text"

 placeholder="cat photo URL">) & guess what?
-Creating radio buttons and check boxes was my favourite task of all.
+Creating radio buttons and checkboxes was my favourite task of all.

 Below is a screenshot of the completed task: